Black Sabbath

 Things didn’t go smoothly.
 First, Ward stated that he would not participate in a reunion unless he was presented with a “signable” contract – simply put, a better deal than what was offered.
 In a statement, the other members said they would proceed without him.
 So much for a full-fledged reunion.

 Then Iommi was diagnosed with lymphoma and began treatment.
-As a result, a planned European tour was scaled back to a single show at the U.K.’s Download Festival.
+As a result, planned European tour was scaled back to a single show at the U.K.’s Download Festival.

 As a warm-up for that show, Black Sabbath (sans Ward) performed for the first time in thirteen years in their native Birmingham at the O2 Academy.
 The show sold out in 10 minutes.